azdavis/azdavis.net/posts/en/millet.md

 ![a screenshot of Millet showing first the most general type of a function, then the specific type induced by the types of the function arguments](/img/millet/4-hover-poly-ty.png)

-Some items from the standard basis library also have documentation available on hover.
+Most items from the standard basis library also have documentation available on hover.

 ![a screenshot of Millet showing showing the general type, specific type, and documentation for List.foldl, a standard basis library function](/img/millet/5-hover-std-basis-doc.png)